conatusassistant/conatus-debug-new/DEBUGGING_SUMMARY.md

 **Files Modified:**
 - `web/context/AdaptiveLearningContext.tsx`
-- `web/lib/hooks/useSuggestions.ts` (was already updated correctly)
+- `web/lib/hooks/useSuggestions.ts`

+In particular, we fixed the following problems:
+- Updated all React Query hooks to use object parameter syntax
-In particular, the old pattern using `client.defaultQueryOptions` is not available in v5, and this was causing the main error.
-We've made comprehensive fixes to ensure all React Query calls use the new object parameter syntax.
+- The `client.defaultQueryOptions` function is not available in v5, which was causing the error
+- Added improved null handling in the hooks
+- Fixed queryFn implementations to properly handle cases where userId might be undefined

 ### 2. Fixed Supabase Environment Variables Issue